Aworldc/Something/docs/get-started.md

 Yes, I know.
 You have to read the ~~freaking~~ friendly manual.<br>Wait, you wanted a link?
 Oh ok.
 [Here](api.md).

-Or continue with another tutorial, [over the page](/docs/using-reactivity.md).
+Or continue with the tutorial, [over the page](/docs/using-reactivity.md).